 The employer should also make sure that the employees has all the basic facilities such as clean toilets, tidy eating areas, clean workplace, and good drinking water.

 4. Information for the employees:

 All details such as training, information about safety should be updated to the employees at time.
-The employers should also abide by the government conditions in purchasing new equipments and machines.
-And also the work place should follow certain rules about temperature control.
+The employers should also abide by the government conditions in purchasing new types of equipment and machines.
+And also the workplace should follow certain rules about temperature control.

 5. Inequalities at workplace: